Akwesasne: History of disputes

 The area has been the scene of several disputes on the rights of the residents to cross the border unimpeded.
 These issues have been a concern for Canadian authorities, as the area is alleged to be a large-scale, cigarette-smuggling route from the U.S. There have been arrests and seizure of goods in the past.
 There are also concerns about smuggling of drugs, liquor, and migrants.

 Residents of Akwesasne differ over reserve governance and which political factions they support.
 Political rivalries were expressed after one group brought casino gambling onto the reserve.
 It brought huge economic returns to casino owners and some benefits to the First Nation, but members also worried about how the enterprise would affect their culture.
 In 1989 unidentified suspects threw firebombs at a chartered bus.
 In a separate incident, someone fired a shotgun at a bus in the customs area.

 The political feuds have resulted in violence: two Mohawk men were killed at Akwesasne in 1990, and thousands of residents left their homes in that period because of attacks on houses and vehicles, and general unrest.
 The Warrior Society, a self-appointed security force, used assault rifles and bats to break up anti-gambling roadblocks at the reservation entrances.
 They threatened to shoot any outside law enforcement officials if they entered the reservation.

-Arms trafficking
+Arms trafficking and human smuggling

 According to police sources, the cross-border conduit in Akwesasne is being used by organized crime to smuggle marijuana back into the United States and harder drugs and firearms to Canada.
-According to a TVA News investigation, the weapons are purchased in the states of Texas, Alabama, Georgia and Florida to be transported via Highway 95 North and then Highway 91 North and stored in warehouses on the reserve.
+According to a TVA News investigation, the weapons are purchased in the states of Texas, Alabama, Georgia and Florida to be transported north and stored in warehouses on the reserve.
 On winter nights, smugglers illegally cross the border on snowmobiles along the frozen St. Lawrence River.
 In the summer, they use motorboats.

 In June 2022, the Quebec government announced it will provide $6.2 million over 5 years to the Akwesasne Mohawk Police Service (AMPS) to combat illegal firearm trafficking.

+Due to its geography and lack of resources from the Canada Border Services Agency (CBSA), human smuggling has been an ongoing issue for the community.
+A 1999 Maclean's magazine article outlined how many people of the Akwesasne community facilitated and profited from human smuggling.
+In 2023, eight people died attempting to cross into the US from Canada.
+Akwesasne Mohawk Police blamed migrants and other smugglers for exploiting members of their community.